RavoPL/arcade-terminal/README.md

 * Ends the game upon collision with self and allows the player to exit the terminal by pressing any key
 <img src="docs/features/f-go2.png" alt="Self Collision" title="Self Collision">

+### Future Features

+* Increase the speed of the Snake with every apple eaten
+* Add a timer within which an apple needs to be consumed, otherwise it will disappear
+* Add rotten apples which remove a part of Snake's tail for eating them

 ## Data Model

 ## Planning

 ### Flowchart

-* Made on free version of Lucid.app
+Made on free version of *Lucid.app* (I had limited symbol count)

 <details>
   <summary>Arcade Terminal Flowchart</summary>